Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 I've choosen the second one, since it's more obvious and simple.

 It is not enough to just reload one module.
-You must also remove all the references to it from the other modules.
+You must also reload all its dependants.
 E.g. if you have such two modules:

     # dependency.py
     name = __name__

     # dependant.py
-    import dependency
+    from dependency import name

-    def getDependencyName():
-        return dependency.name

-And you reload dependency in the main script (to restore):
+And you change `dependency.name`, you must reload not only the dependency, but also the dependant.

-    import dependant
-    reload(sys.modules['dependency'])
-    print dependant.getDependencyName()

-* module (not) reloading
+To do that we'll build the dependency tree.

+Since we want to reload only changed modules, we should save modules timestamps.

-* DONE: reload only changed (hook on save action, make hook on import, save modified timestamp )
+* (hook on save action, make hook on import, save modified timestamp )
 * ValueError: ('unsupported operand type', op) when using re.compile
   * Never reload sre_constants module!